Electric cars - are they the future?

 Total costs: £15,966

 These costs are not going to be every year, it’s only the electricity which will be an ongoing cost.
-This means that each year you’ll be saving around £610.
+This means that each year you’ll be saving around £610, however your electricity bill might start looking a little bigger than you're used to.

-It depends how much the vehicles are you usually purchase but if you compare these figures to an electric car the savings could be instant.
-The 2018 Ford Fiesta is rumoured to cost around £18,500 which, if you chose an electric car instead, would save you around £3,000 instantly and £900 each year.
+It depends how much the vehicles are you usually purchase, but if you compare these figures to an electric car the savings could be instant.
+The 2018 Ford Fiesta is approximated to cost around £18,500 which, if you chose an electric car instead, would save you around £3,000 instantly and £900 each year.